Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Sine Dilaton Gravity

-\section{Sine dilaton gravity}
+\section{Sine Dilaton Gravity}

 In this appendix we briefly review sine dilaton gravity to keep the manuscript relatively self-contained.
-This aids the physical interpretation of the results, although it is not necessary to assume its relation with the DSSYK model \cite{Blommaert:2024ydx} for our computations.
+This aids the physical interpretation of the results, although it is not necessary to assume {{a correspondence between sine dilaton gravity and}} the DSSYK model \cite{Blommaert:2024ymv} in our computations.